 HughesNet often has better speeds, but even their larger plans will be challenging for large families with multiple devices.
 (Or even a single user who likes to stream TV every night.)
 This means that even though the speed of HughesNet is more than enough to stream Netflix or chat on Skype, using video services like this will eat through data very quickly compared to DSL or Cable.

 You can tally up an estimation of how much data you’ll use with the information below, which shows how quickly common Internet activities use your data.

 HughesNet Internet Equipment and Fees

 Perhaps the biggest drawback to HughesNet Internet service is the equipment costs.
 Regardless of whether you rent or purchase your reception device, it’ll cost you around $400+ for the reception dish and modem/router device and installation fee.
 (AKA the magic box that makes your Wi-Fi work.)

-Phone service costs an additional $25–30 per month, and HughesNet will also try to to upsell you an “express repair” service that is essentially an insurance policy on when you have issues with the equipment.
+Phone service costs an additional $25–30 per month, on average.
+HughesNet will also try to upsell you an “express repair” service on top of this fee.
+Essentially, this is an insurance policy for when you have issues with the equipment.
 If customer ratings are any guide, you will have issues at some point, and the express repair service will help you get a repairman out to the property faster and cheaper.

 Here’s a quick breakdown on the most common fees and add-ons in all HughesNet Internet service areas:

 Here’s a final cost breakdown from one of our test purchases through HughesNet.
 (This is for online ordering.
 Better deals and bargains may be available over the phone.)